One vision, one team, countless possibilities

 - Using job-relevant assessments for specific positions and using a range of screening methods

 Be part of an organization that has been recognized as a top employer for 9 consecutive years.

 We are committed to be a great workplace and provide an environment where people enjoy their work and grow in the process.
 Participating in Top Employer programs allows us to continually strive towards higher standards to offer our people the best possible working experience.

 On December 12, 2016, the YMCA of Greater Toronto was named as one of Greater Toronto’s Top Employers for 2017 for the ninth consecutive year!
 We were recognized across the following areas:

 - training and skills development

 - community involvement.

-On February 24, 2016, the YMCA of Greater Toronto was named as one of Canada’s Best Diversity Employers for 2016 for the fifth consecutive year!
+On March 28, 2017, the YMCA of Greater Toronto was named as one of Canada’s Best Diversity Employers for 2017 for the sixth consecutive year!
 We were recognized as having exceptional workplace diversity and inclusiveness programs.

 On January 10, 2017, the YMCA of Greater Toronto was named as one of Canada’s Top Employers for Young People for 2017 for the seventh year!
 We were recognized as having the nation’s best workplaces and programs for young people just starting their careers.

 - 44% of our employees are under the age of 30, and 36 is the average age of all our employees